JuliaSparse/Pardiso.jl/README.md

 To use the MKL PARDISO the `MKLROOT` environment variable should be set.
 How to do this is shown [here](https://software.intel.com/en-us/articles/intel-mkl-103-getting-started).

+The OpenMP library `libgomp.so` should also be available.

 ### PARDISO 5.0

 For PARDISO 5.0 the following libraries should be loadable from within Julia with `dlopen`.